Meghan McCain Says Confusion Over Defund Police Movement Gives Donald Trump A ‘Really Great Campaign Slogan’

 This would mean that, for instance, instead of having police respond to someone experiencing a mental health crisis, an unarmed social worker would be sent to respond to the situation.

-Trump has been critical of the movement to defund the police, and has painted himself as the candidate of “law and order.”
+Trump has been critical of the movement to defund the police and has painted himself as the candidate of “law and order.”